 Gymnasium Acoustics and Noise Treatments

-Why so noisy?
+Why are gyms so noisy?

-It’s all about echo and reverberation.
-You’re probably familiar with an echo, from the sharp slap of a book dropped in an empty hallway to your voice responding back to you as you yell across a vast canyon.
+It’s all about the echo and reverberation.
+You’re probably familiar with an echo.
+Whether from the sharp slap of a textbook dropped in an empty hallway or your voice responding back to you as you yell across a vast canyon, we’ve all had a little fun with echo.
 Well, gym acoustics are a bit like that vast canyon.
-As noise travels in this “canyon” we get reverberation that is very noticeable in such a large, voluminous space.
-When reverberation occurs in a hard surfaced room (like your gym) the sounds can actually increase in intensity, lasting for several seconds.
-This can hamper communication and contribute to even higher noise levels as everyone gets louder and louder trying to be heard.
-(You can read more about reverberation and other acoustical terms here).
+It’s a large, mostly empty space that’s lined with hard surfaces.
+As noise travels in this “canyon” we get reverberation that is noticeable in such a large, voluminous space.
+Add with noisy sports and spectators, you’ve got a recipe for reverberation.